Genetic engineering

-Genetic engineering has been applied in numerous fields including research, medicine, industrial biotechnology and agriculture.
-In research, GMOs are used to study gene function and expression through loss of function, gain of function, tracking and expression experiments.
-By knocking out genes responsible for certain conditions it is possible to create animal model organisms of human diseases.
-As well as producing hormones, vaccines and other drugs, genetic engineering has the potential to cure genetic diseases through gene therapy.
+Genetic engineering has been applied in numerous fields, including research, medicine, industrial biotechnology, and agriculture.
+In research, GMOs are used to study gene function and expression through loss-of-function, gain-of-function, tracking, and expression experiments.
+By knocking out genes responsible for certain conditions, it is possible to create animal model organisms of human diseases.
+As well as producing hormones, vaccines, and other drugs, genetic engineering has the potential to cure genetic diseases through gene therapy.
 Chinese hamster ovary (CHO) cells are used in industrial genetic engineering.
-Additionally mRNA vaccines are made through genetic engineering to prevent infections by viruses such as COVID-19.
-The same techniques that are used to produce drugs can also have industrial applications such as producing enzymes for laundry detergent, cheeses and other products.
+Additionally, mRNA vaccines are made through genetic engineering to prevent infections by viruses such as COVID-19.
+The same techniques that are used to produce drugs can also have industrial applications, such as producing enzymes for laundry detergent, cheeses, and other products.

-The rise of commercialised genetically modified crops has provided economic benefit to farmers in many different countries, but has also been the source of most of the controversy surrounding the technology.
+The rise of commercialised genetically modified crops has provided economic benefit to farmers in many different countries; however, it has also been the source of most of the controversy surrounding the technology.
 This has been present since its early use; the first field trials were destroyed by anti-GM activists.
 Although there is a scientific consensus that food derived from GMO crops poses no greater risk to human health than conventional food, critics consider GM food safety a leading concern.
-Gene flow, impact on non-target organisms, control of the food supply and intellectual property rights have also been raised as potential issues.
+Gene flow, impact on non-target organisms, control of the food supply, and intellectual property rights have also been raised as potential issues.
 These concerns have led to the development of a regulatory framework, which started in 1975.
-It has led to an international treaty, the Cartagena Protocol on Biosafety, that was adopted in 2000.
+Eventually, this has led to a proposal of an international treaty, the Cartagena Protocol on Biosafety, which was officially adopted in 2000.
 Individual countries have developed their own regulatory systems regarding GMOs, with the most marked differences occurring between the United States and Europe.

 Genetic engineering: Process of inserting new genetic information into existing cells in order to modify a specific organism for the purpose of changing its characteristics.